cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 The security of AEGIS against timing and physical attacks is limited by the implementation of the underlying `AESRound()` function.
 Failure to implement `AESRound()` in a fashion safe against timing and physical attacks, such as differential power analysis, timing analysis, or fault injection attacks, may lead to leakage of secret key material or state information.
 The exact mitigations required for timing and physical attacks also depend on the threat model in question.

 Regardless of the variant, the `key` and `nonce` are only required by the `Init` function; other functions only depend on the resulting state.
 Therefore, implementations can overwrite ephemeral keys with zeros right after the last `Update` call of the initialization function.

-## Additional Considerations

-All variants can be used as a MAC by calling the `Encrypt()` function with the message as the `ad` and leaving `msg` empty, resulting in just a tag.
-However, they MUST NOT be used as a hash function; if the key is known, inputs generating state collisions can easily be crafted.
-Similarly, as opposed to hash-based MACs, tags MUST NOT be used for key derivation as there is no proof they are uniformly random.

 ## Security Guarantees